reeshuffled/reeshuffled.github.io/_posts/2023-12-19-Album-a-Day.md

 ---
-layout: writing
+layout: article
-categories: Writing
+categories: Articles
+tags: ["Music/Vinyl"]
 title: "Listening to a New Album a Day"
-tags: ["Music/Vinyl"]
-permalink: /writing/album-a-day
+slug: album-a-day
 description: "I tried listening to at least a new album a day for two weeks in order to find new music."
 started_at: "2023-11-17 11:01:00"
 ---